 - you’re an asylum seeker or sponsored to be in the UK

 - you’re subject to immigration control and your granted leave states that you can’t claim public funds

 - you are in receipt of Universal Credit

-The benefit cap puts a limit on the total amount of benefit that most people aged 16 to 64 can get.
+The benefit cap puts a limit on the total amount of Housing Benefit that most working age people (over 16 but not have not yet reached state pension age) can get.

-You can only claim Council Tax Reduction for help with your Council Tax from the Council.
+You can claim still Council Tax Reduction for help with your Council Tax from the Council if you are on a low income.
 This is not included in Universal Credit.

 If you are not comfortable providing the information online, you can request a paper form by contacting us on 01295 227002